 Below is a before/after picture after just ONE 4-minute treatment with Shine Repair:

-So, lashes look more nourished and healthier after a Ruthie Belle Lash Lift than before.
+So, lashes look more nourished and healthier after a Ruthie Belle lash lift.

 It’s a good point to explain to customers, too, as lash lamination is still so young that most people still think all lifts are similar in their effect.

-Buy a high quality, fast-drying glue with excellent adhesion.
-It may sound obvious, but all lash lift glues (and lash extension glues) are not equal in their features.
+Buy a high-quality, fast-drying glue with excellent adhesion.
+All lash lift glues (and lash extension glues) are not equal in their features.
 All glues can be used to glue lashes onto the silicone shield, but some require much more time and effort, both getting lashes on and off the shield.

 When you open a new bottle of lash lift glue, we recommend following these steps to keep it fresh as long as possible and to use it till the last drop:

-Using this trick will keep your glue fresh as long as possible and it will also make it easier to use the glue when it’s very fresh and normally takes a while to dry.
-This is because when you dispense the glue on your glue ring, the contact with oxygen will make it cure a little bit faster so you can work faster.
+Using this trick will keep your glue fresh as long as possible and make it easier to use the glue when it’s very fresh and usually takes a while to dry.
+This is because when you dispense the glue on your glue ring, the contact with oxygen will make it cure a little bit faster, so you can work faster.

 - On average, a lash lift glue can be used for 3-4 weeks only if the glue is used and stored correctly.

-- Clean the glue nozzle immediately after lashes have been glued to the silicone shield.
-Glue on the tube rim allows entry of oxygen even while the cap is closed.
+- Clean the glue nozzle immediately after the lashes have been glued to the silicone shield.
+The glue on the tube rim allows the entry of oxygen even while the cap is closed.
 The tube opening should be just as clean as at the first opening.
 It is best to clean it with a moistened paper tissue of a stronger material.
-No chemicals are needed, as all Lash Lift glues are water-soluble.
-Water is enough for cleaning the opening properly.
+No chemicals are needed, as all lash lift glues are water-soluble.
+Water is enough to clean the opening properly.